 - Preheat oven to 375 F. Line a baking sheet with a Silpat or parchment paper.

 - Add all ingredients except the Panko breadcrumbs to a bowl.
 Use clean hands to work into a uniform batter.
 (The salmon will likely have bones.
-Just crush them up with your fingers as you mix the batter.)
+Just crush them up with your fingers as you mix the batter.
+They are very rich in calcium so you want to leave them in but they are not noticeable in the final cakes.)
 You can also mix this in a food processor if you prefer.

 - Spread the Panko breadcrumbs onto a plate.